 A: Outside of sport and music, College has a range of other societies.
 These cover a range of interests which interested students can join including drama and visual arts.
 There is also the Springball which is held in February.

 There is an art studio of sorts in the garden of 76 Storey’s Way which the Porters have a key for.
-The MCR hosts an informal series of talks where MCR members present some of their work to a general audience.
+The MCR hosts an informal series of talks where MCR members present some of their work to a general audience, which are also uploaded to the official College website under CHUtalks.
 There is also an annual research conference, at which MCR members are encouraged to present talks and posters.

 Of course, there is always the student-run bar in the MCR.
-If you are interested in playing games (card, board, computer, etc.), the MCR has a mailing list you can subscribe to in order to hear about events and to round up players.
+If you are interested in playing games (card, board, computer, etc.), you can always try rounding up some players via the facebook page.